 What will my ID Passback file look like?

 Answer: It will include all of the IDs who saw the OOH campaign during the given time period.
 You will receive a list of the IDs who were exposed and a timestamp for which they saw the ad.

 What’s the level of frequency I can receive an ID Passback file?

 Answer: We typically send ID Passback files on a post campaign basis.
-However, if requested, we can provide the files on a daily basis.
+However, if requested, we can provide the files on a daily basis or weekly basis.